India keen to strengthen partnership with Russia on Arctic subjects: PM Modi | Headlines

 - India

-India is keen to strengthen its partnership with Russia on Arctic subjects and there is immense scope for cooperation in the field of energy as well, Prime Minister Narendra Modi said on Wednesday.
+India is keen to strengthen its partnership with Russia on Arctic subjects and there is immense scope for cooperation in the field of energy as well, Prime Minister Narendra Modi said on Wednesday and reiterated support to all peaceful efforts to end the Ukraine conflict.

 ''This policy has now become a key pillar of the 'Special and Privileged Strategic Partnership' between India and Russia,'' he added.